nicm42/Guess-the-Number/README.md

 * [Contact](#contact)

 ## General info
 A standard guess the number between 1 and 100 game.
 However, it won't tell you whether your guess is higher or lower but how hot/cold it is based on how close you are.
-I wrote this in order to practise unit testing.
+I wrote this in order to practise unit testing and TDD.
+And then updated the JavaScript to TypeScript.

 ## Screenshots
 ![Screenshot](screenshot.png)